tkeel-io/cli/.github/ISSUE_TEMPLATE/bug_report.md

 ---
+name: Bug reports

-name: Bug report about: Report a bug in tKeel CLI title: ''
+about: Report a bug in tKeel

+CLI title: ''

 labels: kind/bug assignees: ''

 ---